Fortune Minerals (TSE:FT) Hits New 52-Week Low at $0.03

-Fortune Minerals Limited (TSE:FT – Get Free Report)’s share price reached a new 52-week low during mid-day trading on Wednesday .
-The stock traded as low as C$0.03 and last traded at C$0.04, with a volume of 411000 shares.
-The stock had previously closed at C$0.04.
+Fortune Minerals Limited (TSE:FT – Get Free Report) shares hit a new 52-week low during trading on Tuesday .
+The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 29000 shares traded.
+The stock had previously closed at C$0.03.

 Fortune Minerals Limited engages in the exploration and development of specialty metals, base metals, and precious metals in Canada.
 The company primarily explores for gold, cobalt, bismuth, copper, silver, lead, and zinc deposits.
 Its primary asset is the NICO gold-cobalt-bismuth-copper project covering an area of 5,140 hectares located in the Northwest Territories.